French Third Republic: Church and state

 The attempt at improving the relationship with republicans failed.
 Deep-rooted suspicions remained on both sides and were inflamed by the Dreyfus Affair (1894–1906).
 Catholics were for the most part anti-Dreyfusard.
-The Assumptionists published anti-Semitic and anti-republican articles in their journal La Croix.
+The Assumptionists published antisemitic and anti-republican articles in their journal La Croix.
 This infuriated republican politicians, who were eager to take revenge.
 Often they worked in alliance with Masonic lodges.
-The Waldeck-Rousseau Ministry (1899–1902) and the Combes Ministry (1902–05) fought with the Vatican over the appointment of bishops.
+The Waldeck-Rousseau Ministry (1899–1902) and the Combes Ministry (1902–1905) fought with the Vatican over the appointment of bishops.
 Chaplains were removed from naval and military hospitals in the years 1903 and 1904, and soldiers were ordered not to frequent Catholic clubs in 1904.

 Emile Combes, when elected Prime Minister in 1902, was determined to defeat Catholicism thoroughly.
 After only a short while in office, he closed down all parochial schools in France.
 Then he had parliament reject authorization of all religious orders.
 This meant that all fifty-four orders in France were banned and about 20,000 members immediately left France, many for Spain.
 In 1904, Émile Loubet, the president of France from 1899 to 1906, visited King Victor Emmanuel III of Italy in Rome, and Pope Pius X protested at this recognition of the Italian State.
 Combes reacted strongly and recalled his ambassador to the Holy See.
 Then, in 1905, a law was introduced that abolished Napoleon's 1801 Concordat.
 Church and State were declared separate, though all Church property was confiscated.
 Religious personnel were no longer paid by the State.
 Public worship was to be given over to associations of Catholic laymen who controlled access to churches.
 However, in practice, masses and rituals continued to be performed.

 Combes was vigorously opposed by all the Conservative parties, who saw the mass closure of church schools as a persecution of religion.
 Combes led the anti-clerical coalition on the left, facing opposition primarily organized by the pro-Catholic ALP.
 The ALP had a stronger popular base, with better financing and a stronger network of newspapers, but had far fewer seats in parliament.

 The Combes government worked with Masonic lodges to create a secret surveillance of all army officers to make sure that devout Catholics would not be promoted.
 Exposed as the Affaire Des Fiches, the scandal undermined support for the Combes government, and he resigned.
 It also undermined morale in the army, as officers realized that hostile spies examining their private lives were more important to their careers than their own professional accomplishments.